-The opioid epidemic is essentially the rising tide of opioid abuse in America.
+There is a rising tide of opioid abuse in America.
 When opioid abuse becomes serious and frequent, it can lead to addiction and death.
 Opioids have become widely available, either via prescription or the black market, and this increasing availability is contributing to an escalation in the number of people who become addicted.

 Users are finding it easy to access opioids that are very potent and therefore quite dangerous.
 High-potency opioids are some of the most, if not the most, addictive drugs in the world.
 They are flooding the market and people are overdosing on them at record levels.

-Psychologists are on the frontlines of the crisis as they strive to help addicts recover and rebuild their lives.
-Psychologists also help families and individuals who struggle when their loved ones become addicted to opioids, and bachelor’s degree candidates in psychology are learning how opioids interact with the human brain in order to better understand how to intervene.
+Psychologists are on the front lines of the crisis as they strive to help addicts recover and rebuild their lives.
+They also help families and individuals who struggle when their loved ones become addicted to opioids, and bachelor’s degree candidates in psychology are learning how opioids interact with the human brain to better understand how to intervene.

 This article examines the opioid epidemic in detail and addresses the psychological underpinnings of the crisis.
-Here, you’ll discover the scope of the epidemic, the root of it, the psychology and physicality of opioid abuse, what to look for to spot someone who is using, as well as possible solutions.
+Here, you’ll discover the scope and roots of the epidemic, the psychology and physicality of opioid abuse, how to spot someone who is using, as well as possible solutions.

 What Are Opioids?

-Opioids are man-made painkillers.
-They mimic the effect of pain-relieving hormones the human body produces naturally.
+Opioids are man-made painkillers that mimic the effect of pain-relieving hormones the human body produces naturally.
 There are multiple types of opioids, but they’re all based on chemical compounds in the opium poppy plant, papaver somniferum.
 The chemical compounds themselves, in their natural form, are classified as opiates.
 These compounds include morphine and codeine.

 When drug manufacturers further refine and concentrate opiates, or synthesize them, they create opioids.
 Opiates and opioids bind to receptors in the brain, causing the receptors to release signals that block pain.
 Since one of these receptors, the mu-opioid receptor, triggers reward systems in the brain, opioids are highly addictive.